-You must be aged 16 to 64 and have a health condition or disability where you:
+You must also have a health condition or disability where you:

 - have had difficulties with daily living or getting around (or both) for 3 months

 - expect these difficulties to continue for at least 9 months

 You must have lived in England, Scotland or Wales for at least 2 of the last 3 years, and be in one of these countries when you apply.
 If you’ve recently returned from living in another EEA country, you might be able to get PIP sooner.

 The process is different in Northern Ireland.